Walter Lübcke murder: German right-wing suspect admits to killing pro-refugee politician | DW | 05.08.2020

 The main suspect in the killing of regional German politician Walter Lübcke has confessed and apologized in court.
 Sonja Jordans is following the trial of a crime that highlights the rising threat of neo-Nazi extremism.

-A far-right extremist and suspected murderer of regional politician Walter Lübcke confessed in court on Wednesday.
+A far-right extremist who is suspected of murdering regional politician Walter Lübcke confessed in court on Wednesday.

 "I shot him," the defendant said in his hourlong statement, which was read out by his lawyer at the start of the proceedings in Frankfurt.

-Stephan E., a 46-year-old, is on trial for the shooting of Lübcke, a member of Chancellor Angela Merkel's conservative Christian Democratic Union (CDU).
+Stephan E., 46, is on trial for the shooting of Lübcke, a member of Chancellor Angela Merkel's conservative Christian Democratic Union (CDU).
 Lübcke was shot in the head on his porch on June 1, 2019 and died later that night.

 Read more: Germany and right-wing extremism — The new dimension of terrorism